Anonymous Scribe Letter Questions WGA’s Tough Agency Packaging Stance

 While WGA members have rallied around their union in a brass knuckle battle to dismantle agency packaging and end agencies’ forays into producing through affiliated companies, a lot of people have been buzzing about a missive written by an established but anonymous writer who is questioning the wisdom of forcing writers to make a Sophie’s Choice between union loyalty and their agents.
-There have been numerous testimonials from writers on the horrors of packaging over the past few weeks, and here is a different side of the story as the emotionally charged discussion rages with accusations from both sides and a vote looms next week.
+There have been numerous testimonials from writers on the horrors of packaging over the past few weeks.
+Here is a different side of the story as the emotionally charged discussion rages with accusations from both sides, as a vote looms next week.

 THE THINGS WE THINK BUT DO NOT SAY (OR HOW I LEARNED TO STOP WORRYING AND LOVE THE NEGOTIATING COMMITTEE)

-In 2007, I found myself on a show for the first time since 2003.
-At the time the deal was made, ?? was represented by a boutique agency and a very nice man who had no ability whatsoever to find me jobs.
+In 2007, I found myself staffed for the first time since 2003.
+At the time, I was represented by a boutique agency and a very nice man who had no ability whatsoever to advance my career or find me jobs.
 I couldn’t argue with his responsiveness, the quality of his notes or his reputation around town; little of this redounded to my financial benefit.

 Do not cry for me.